 More carpet facts and information about household allergens and irritants:

 · There are an estimated 24 million households in the UK and over 90% have carpets.
 Carpets act like a filter trapping spillages, household dust, airborne contaminants, dust mites, food particles and soil.
 As with any filter it needs cleaning from time to time.
+In between vacuuming and washing, you could try using a carpet rake.

 · Did you know, 90% of household dust is made up of people’s skin?